-There may be some cases where an individual has suffered from multiple falls and/or broken bones which will certainly affect the outcome of one’s life insurance application, other cases just are so “cut and dry”.
-This is why, in cases like these, we here at IBUSA will often have a couple of different life insurance companies review your case prior to actually submitting your life insurance application to any once carrier.
+There may be cases where an individual has suffered from multiple falls and/or broken bones, which will certainly affect one’s life insurance application; other cases are just so “cut and dry.”
+This is why, in cases like these, we here at IBUSA will often have a couple of different life insurance companies review your case before actually submitting your life insurance application to any once carrier.

-We can get a general idea about what kind of “rate” they will likely approve you at prior to going through the entire process of applying for coverage.
+We can get a general idea about what kind of “rate” they will likely approve you at before going through the entire process of applying for coverage.

-Which brings us the last topic that we wanted to take a moment and discuss here today which is…
+This brings us the last topic that we wanted to take a moment and discuss here today, which is…

 What can I do to help ensure that I get the “best life insurance” for me?

 In our experience here at IBUSA, what we have found that works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true-life insurance professional who will work as an advocate for you.